Start From

 Established in 1956, Morija Museum & Archives collects valuable archival material and museum collections.
 The museum also works on a range of arts & culture projects, plus, heritage and community-based tourism initiatives.
 At the heart of Morija Museum & Archives (MMA) are its valuable archival and museum collections, which have been growing incrementally since the 19th century.

 These collections form the basis for research and publishing, as well as exhibitions and educational programs for schools, visitors, and tourists.
-Morija Museum was formally established in 1956 based upon the Dieterlen family ethnographic and historical collections together with pathological and geological collections from the Ellenbergers.
+Morija Museum was formally established in 1956 based upon the Dieterlen family's ethnographic and historical collections together with pathological and geological collections from the Ellenbergers.
 These two collections provided the main pillars of the present-day Museum collections which have been growing incrementally over the past 50 years.

 In 2005, for example, a collection of more modern material culture including hundreds of beaded items was bequeathed to the museum by Chris Van Nispen.